serialized-io/samples-java/README.md

 #### Start the service

-Open a terminal window and start the service using the following command
+Open a terminal window and start the service, on port 8080, using the following command

 ```
 export SERIALIZED_ACCESS_KEY=<your-access-key>